wildfly/quickstart/helloworld-rs/README.md

 Author: Gustavo A. Brey, Gaston Coco
 Level: Intermediate
 Technologies: CDI, JAX-RS
-Summary: Demonstrates the use of CDI 1.1 and JAX-RS Target Project: WildFly
+Summary: Demonstrates the use of CDI 1.1 and JAX-RS 2.0 Target Project: WildFly
 Source: <https://github.com/wildfly/quickstart/>

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.1* and *JAX-RS* in *WildFly*.
+This example provides a web application demonstrating basic usage of *CDI 1.1* and *JAX-RS 2.0* in *WildFly*.

 System requirements